 Perhaps you will find some inspiration of your own in the collection of photos and stories I've shared here.

-In my professional career, I was most recently Senior Director of Design at MailChimp.
+Most recently, I was Senior Director of Design at MailChimp.
 During my three-and-a-half years at the company, I grew their in-house design discipline from a handful of individual contributors to a Design department of forty people.
 I was also the creative lead for pretty much everything which touched the MailChimp brand across product and marketing.
-I left the company in early 2018 to take a break from my career and dedicate more time to family, travel, and creative pursuits.

-Before Koken I created another photography software product - SlideShowPro.
+Before Koken I created another photography product: SlideShowPro.
 For a time in the late 2000s, SlideShowPro was pretty much the standard photo and video slideshow player on the web.
 Seemed like everyone was using it, from photographers to newspapers to presidential candidates.
-Development on SlideShowPro ended with the rise of mobile and more advanced web technologies, but during its time in the sun, SlideShowPro was a popular product used by countless designers to create rich, wildly creative experiences for the web.
+Development on SlideShowPro ended with the rise of mobile and HTML5, but during its heyday, SlideShowPro played a notable role in the creation of rich, interactive content on the web.

 In my years before digital and tech, I lived in Charleston, South Carolina where I moonlighted as a public radio DJ hosting "The Kitchen Sink" and other music programs on SC Public Radio, wrote music reviews and features for newspapers and magazines, worked at Spoleto Festival, designed for print through agencies and freelance clients, and most importantly, met my future wife.